-Carmen and I first met and worked together twenty years ago at a camp for at-risk, inner-city girls sponsored by the Society of St. Vincent de Paul.
-From there, Carmen has gone on to complete a doctorate in Social Work and is a leader in her field.
-She has worked in five continents, published over 20 research articles, spoken at the international AIDS conferences and has been awarded over $4 million in grants.
+Carmen and Jenny first met and worked together thirty years ago at a camp for girls sponsored by the Society of St. Vincent de Paul.
+From there, Carmen went to complete a doctorate in Social Work and is a leader in her field.
+She has worked in five continents, published over 200 research articles, is co-chair of the Annual Canadian Conference on HIV/AIDS Research and has been awarded over $10 million in grants.
+Her current research focuses on HIV/STI prevention, testing and care cascades in Canada, Uganda and Jamaica with people living with HIV, refugee and other displaced youth, LGBTQ+ communities, Indigenous youth, sex workers, and persons at the intersection of these identities.
 Carmen is unique in that she actively combines theoretical research with practical field research.
 She makes connections between people.
-She is one of the hardest workers I have ever known and her heart and her intentions are always pure.
 Carmen seeks to help empower and educate and she perseveres until she achieves this goal.

 Carmen Logie, M.S.W., Ph.D.